 Once you decide on a design, it's time to talk numbers.
 One of our sales reps provides you a free quote (or multiple quotes), and, if the price is right, we sign a contract.

 Moving onto the logistics of the project, the first step is to apply for any necessary permits (though some equestrian projects will not require this).
 All towns and counties have their own sets of regulations, so it is best to check with your local officials for guidance.

 Next, it is time to prepare your building site.
 We ask for the pad to be at least 5' wider than the building on all sides (for example, a 36'x36' barn requires a 46'x46' pad).
 This creates the necessary room for our crew members to move around the building with ladders, lifts, and other equipment.

 Now that your site is ready, we can build your barn!
 A simple barn or run-in shed can be built in a few days, but more complicated buildings can take weeks, or even months.
 Barns that include plumbing, electrical, insulation, and other elements usually involve multiple contractors, creating lag time between each phase of the job.
-Additionally, due to the current supply chain issues, we are sometimes forced to pause construction while we wait for material.

 With all of that said, we can often save you the headache of pulling the permits, preparing the site, and hiring contractors for the electrical and plumbing.
 If you are located close to our Harrisonburg office, we can handle the project from start to finish, meaning you don't have to worry about a thing.